irsbugs/ttk_demos/README.md

 / style feature. </font>
 </p>
 <p><font face="FreeSans, sans-serif">All programs are written
-implementing the following python layout: </font>
+implementing a similar python layout.
+See template.py for more information. </font>
 </p>